-- 5.6.1 For the description of the two types of annex, see 4.15 and 0. - 5.6.2 Annexes shall be designated by the capital letters of the Latin alphabet, in sequential order beginning with A but omitting I and O. When a publication contains only one annex, it shall be designated "Annex A". - 5.6.3 The title of an annex shall consist of the word "Annex" followed by a sequential letter (e.g. "Annex A"), followed on the next line by its title (e.g. "Bibliography"), and on the third line by "(Mandatory)" or "(Informative)" as appropriate. - 5.6.4 Numbers given to the clauses, subclauses, tables, figures and equations of an annex shall be preceded by the letter assigned to that annex (e.g. "A.1.2", "Table A.1", "Figure A.1").
+- 5.6.1 For the description of the two types of annex, see 4.17 and 4.18. - 5.6.2 Annexes shall be designated by the capital letters of the Latin alphabet, in sequential order beginning with A but omitting I and O. When a publication contains only one annex, it shall be designated "Annex A". - 5.6.3 The title of an annex shall consist of the word "Annex" followed by a sequential letter (e.g. "Annex A"), followed on the next line by its title (e.g. "Bibliography"), and on the third line by "(Mandatory)" or "(Informative)" as appropriate. - Note: A publication which has been jointly developed with another organisation may use the term 'Normative annex' instead of 'Mandatory annex'. - 5.6.4 Numbers given to the clauses, subclauses, tables, figures and equations of an annex shall be preceded by the letter assigned to that annex (e.g. "A.1.2", "Table A.1", "Figure A.1").
 Each annex shall be numbered independently.